Drumheller Dragons

-The Drumheller Dragons are a junior A ice hockey team based in Drumheller, Alberta, Canada, with home games at the 1,800 seat Drumheller Memorial Arena.
-They are members of the Alberta Junior Hockey League, which is a member of the Canadian Junior Hockey League.
+The Drumheller Dragons are a junior ice hockey team based in Drumheller, Alberta, Canada, with home games at the 1,800 seat Drumheller Memorial Arena.
+They are members of the Alberta Junior Hockey League (AJHL), which is a member of the Canadian Junior Hockey League (CJHL).

 History

 The Drumheller Dragons entered the Alberta Junior Hockey League (AJHL) as an expansion team in the 2003–04 season and are the second franchise to represent the town of Drumheller following the Drumheller Falcons from 1979 to 1983.

-Season-by-season records

 The Drumheller Dragons have never won a league championship.
 Their best playoff run was in the 2013–14 season when the team reached the final playoff round before losing in four games straight to the Spruce Grove Saints.